A-kly/School-Vault/PSYCH 258/Topic 8 - Autobiographical Memory.md

 - measure of emotion:
 	- How upset were you (1-7)?

-- shuttle -----:
+- shuttle facts:
 	- How many were on board?
 	- How long into the flight did it explode?

 ![emotional distinctiveness vs. memory](PSYCH%20258/Attachments/p258s08-03.png)
+- Not a big difference
+---

-- personal ---------:
+- personal ==discovery==:

-Where were you when you heard of the explosion?
+	- Where were you when you heard of the explosion?

-What were you doing?
+	- What were you doing?

 ![emotional distinctiveness vs. memory](PSYCH%20258/Attachments/p258s08-04.png)

-- emotion appeared to ------- memory, but memory was not perfect
+- emotion appeared to ==enhance== memory, but memory was not perfect

 ---